A Fast Algorithm for Computing Prefix Probabilities: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the anonymous reviewers for their helpful comments.
-We would also like to thank Abra Ganz, Anej Svete, and Tim Vieira for helpful feedback on a draft of this paper.
+We thank the anonymous reviewers for their helpful comments and suggestions.
+We also extend our gratitude to Abra Ganz, Andreas Opedal, Anej Svete, and Tim Vieira for their valuable feedback on various versions of this paper.